 • School sports days involve every child from Nursery to Year 6, with Nursery / Reception experiencing a morning of physical activities based on a carousel of challenges (non competitive) with parents close by!
 Key Stage 1 and 2 enjoy competitive sports days, with again overwhelming parental support.
 These are photographed and photo-stories placed on our school website for all to enjoy.

-• We also have Karate running all year round with an excellent outside provider, and Double touch Football club which also runs all year round.
+• We also have Karate running all year round with our Sports and Karate Specialist Sensei .
 These are well attended by many enthusiastic children.

 In 2017 -18 we invested in a Commando Joe box which sets each class on termly Missions following the great explorers .
-This focuses on Character Education, Resilience, Mental health and well being through a practical approach this has proven to be an outstanding resource and we have seen our pupils thrive through carrying out these missions,
+This focuses on Character Education, Resilience, Mental health and well being through a practical approach this has proven to be an outstanding resource and we have seen our pupils thrive through carrying out these missions.
+These sessions are led by Scott Stewart and again the children thrive taking on these challenges.

 Telford School’s Sports Partnership contribution £1,632

 • As a school we subscribe to the Telford School Sports Partnership.
 We are also able to have PE specialists come into school to provide staff members with PE CPD.
 Buying in to the Telford and Wrekin School Sports Partnership gives us access to a variety of competitions , coaching from the school sports liaison partnership, attending meetings to review provision and increase participation with other Primary Schools in the authority.
 Children have attended a number of sporting events and are free to enter.
-These include football for years 3 / 4 and 5 / 6, basketball,netball, curling, and multi-sports competitions.
+These are included on the school sports calendar, click the link below.

 Every Summer Term our Years 4, 5 and 6 children go swimming on a weekly basis.
 We have this year also added an additional swimming session in during our school day for children who we feel would benefit from gaining more confidence in the water, or from extra levels of fitness.
 One of our teachers is a qualified swimming coach.
 As a result of these sessions we have seen a significant impact in the ability and confidence of the targeted group over recent months, and we hope to continue to facilitate this over the summer months.